somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 * `--sort`: Sort events by different criteria (e.g., `--sort=-lastTimestamp`).<br/>
 * `--output=<format>`: Specify output format (e.g., `--output=json`)<br/>
 * List only events of type ‘Warning’ or ‘Normal’: `kubectl events --types=Warning,Normal`<br/>
+* `kubectl get events --field-selector type=Warning` : filter events based on types to focus on specific aspects of the cluster <br/>
+* `kubectl events -o yaml` : List recent events in YAML format <br/>

+### Further tips to effectively utilize events <br/>
+* Use namespaces to organize events for large clusters or if there are multiple applications and different clusters.
+I had this in my last project and ensured that customer has different clusters.
+Consider creating separate namespaces for different environments (e.g., development, staging, production).
+Namespace isolation ensures that events are neatly categorized and don’t overlap.
+Organizing events with namespaces is a crucial point for clarity and managing large clusters. <br/>
+* Combine kubectl events with other tools like `kubectl describe`, `kubectl logs`, and `kubectl get` for deeper troubleshooting. <br/>
+* Leverage monitoring tools that aggregate and analyze events for broader cluster inights. <br/>
+* By effectively utilizing kubectl events, one can gain valuable insights into Kubernetes cluster's health, troubleshoot issues faster, and ensure the smooth operation of applications. <br/>
+* Set up RBAC (Role-Based Access Control) for Event Monitoring : Ensure that access to `kubectl events` and other related commands is restricted based on the principle of least privilege.
+Set up RBAC rules to control who can access event information, helping to maintain security and prevent unauthorized access to critical cluster data.
+Security considerations and RBAC setup adds a significant dimension. <br/>
+* Use Labels and Annotations for Enhanced Event Context & enriching events with labels/annotations: When creating resources in Kubernetes, consider using labels and annotations to add additional context to events.
+This will make it easier to filter and understand events related to specific applications, environments, or other custom criteria, providing more detailed insights. <br/>
+* Tailing events for real-time updates: Execute `--watch` for continuous monitoring. <br/>
+* Filtering by severity: Highlighting filtering by severity (`--field-selector=level=Warning`) could aid troubleshooting.

 ## Links/Guide to Kubernetes Events <br/>